 Do I need sealer on my pavers?

 No, sealer is optional.
-There are various types of sealers including joint stabilizer sealer, color enhancer sealer, wet look sealer, etc. However, the most popular sealer is the joint stabilizer sealer.
+There are various types of sealers including color enhancer sealer, wet look sealer, and the most popular–joint stabilizer sealer.
 This particular sealer locks in the joints to help prevent weeds or any other growth from occurring between the pavers.
-It also helps with inhibiting staining, however, it does not eliminate all stains.
+It also works to inhibit staining, though it does not eliminate all stains.

 How long will it take to install my new driveway pavers?